Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Abstract

 \section{Abstract}

-For a class of non-linear stochastic heat equations driven by $\alpha$-stable white noises for $\alpha\in(1,2)$ with Lipschitz coefficients, we first show the existence and pathwise uniqueness of $L^p$-valued c\`{a}dl\`{a}g solutions to such a equation for $p\in(\alpha,2]$ by considering a sequence of approximating stochastic heat equations driven by truncated $\alpha$-stable white noises obtained by removing the big jumps from the original $\alpha$-stable white noises.
-Under additional monotonicity assumption on noise coefficients, we prove a comparison theorem on the $L^2$-valued c\`{a}dl\`{a}g solutions of such a equation using a method of semi-martingale approximation.
+For a class of non-linear stochastic heat equations driven by $\alpha$-stable white noises for $\alpha\in(1,2)$ with Lipschitz coefficients, we first show the existence and pathwise uniqueness of $L^p$-valued c\`{a}dl\`{a}g solutions to such an equation for $p\in(\alpha,2]$ by considering a sequence of approximating stochastic heat equations driven by truncated $\alpha$-stable white noises obtained by removing the big jumps from the original $\alpha$-stable white noises.
+If the $\alpha$-stable white noise is spectrally one-sided, under additional monotonicity assumption on noise coefficients, we prove a comparison theorem on the $L^2$-valued c\`{a}dl\`{a}g solutions of such an equation.
 As a consequence, the non-negativity of the $L^2$-valued c\`{a}dl\`{a}g solution is established for the above stochastic heat equation with non-negative initial function.

 \textbf{Keywords:} Stochastic heat equations; $\alpha$-stable white noises; truncated $\alpha$-stable white noises; comparison principle; non-negative solutions.

 {{\bf MCS Subject Classification (2020):} Primary: 60H15; secondary: 60G52, 35B51.}